 Scientists are using iPS cells to investigate the genetic problems that make some people susceptible to Parkinson's.
 Tilo Kunath’s research group in Edinburgh, UK, is doing this by making iPS cells from a mother and daughter with a known genetic cause of PD.
 The mother has Parkinson’s, but her daughter did not inherit the genetic problem.
 By comparing the ability of the different iPS cells to make neurons and examining those neurons closely, the researchers hope to discover more about how the disease works and to find new drugs to treat it.

 Stem cell therapies for Parkinson’s disease are not yet ready for use in patients.
 Much work still needs to be done before clinical trials can go ahead.
 For now, the main challenges for scientists are:

-Lead image or neurons grown from embryonic stem cells by Sally Lowell.
-Alpha-synuclein structure from Wikimedia Commons.
+Lead image of neurons grown from embryonic stem cells by Sally Lowell.

 Picture of green nerve cells by Tilo Kunath.
 Dopamine-producing cells by Tilo Kunath and reproduced with permission from Devine MJ, Ryten M, Vodicka P, Thomson AJ, Burdon T, Houlden H, Cavaleri F, Nagano M, Drummond NJ, Taanman JW, Schapira AH, Gwinn K, Hardy J, Lewis PA, Kunath T. 2011.
 Parkinson’s disease induced pluripotent stem cells with triplication of the α-synuclein locus.
 Nature Communications 2:440. doi:10.1038/ncomms1453.